johnsonandjohnson/Bodiless-JS/packages/fclasses/README.md

 ## Conditional styling

-It is sometimes useful to apply classes conditionally, based on props passed to a component.
+It is sometimes useful to apply classes conditionally, based on props passed to a component and/or based on component state.
 The FClasses design API includes some helper methods which make this easier.

+### Conditional styling based on passed props

 Imagine we have a button which has different variants depending on whether it is active and/or whether it is the first in a list of buttons.
 We can use